MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 ##### 2.3 Standard Deviation

 - The standard deviation is one of the most common measures for talking about the spread of data.
-It is defined as
-- It is **the average distance of each observation from the mean.**
+It is defined as **the average distance of each observation from the mean.**
 $\sqrt{\frac{1}{n}\sum_{i=1}^n(x_i - \bar{x})^2}$
 <!-- ![standard deviation](Images/deviation2.png) -->